exanauts/exanauts.github.io/index.md

 [oneAPI.jl](https://github.com/JuliaGPU/oneAPI.jl).

-Our team covers a large area of expertise, allowing us to fully control the entire software stack, compromising application, modeling, optimization methods, and linear algebra.
+Our team covers a large area of expertise, allowing us to fully control the entire software stack, consisting of application, modeling, optimization methods, and linear algebra.

 Our adventure was recently published in [SIAG/OPT Views and